jensenemi/cse15l-lab-reports/lab1.md

 ## INSTALLING VSCODE

-In order to install VScode, go to this link, https://code.visualstudio.com/ , and look for the version that fits your computer's operating system.
+In order to install VScode, go to this link, [VScode](https://code.visualstudio.com/) , and look for the version that fits your computer's operating system.
 Follow the directions and try opening the app.
 The app should look similar to this:
 ![Image](Screen Shot 2023-04-06 at 10.24.26 AM.png)
 If it does, congrats!
 If not, try rereading the directions and make sure you clicked the correct version.

 ## REMOTELY CONNECTING

 Before moving on, if you are on Windows, please download git first.
-Here is the link: https://gitforwindows.org/ .
-After it is installed, go to this link: https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994 and set your default terminal to use git bash on VScode.
+Here is the link: [Git for Windows](https://gitforwindows.org/) .
+After it is installed, go to this link: [How to use bash on Windows](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) and set your default terminal to use git bash on VScode.

 After you have completed the above steps, open up a terminal in VScode.
 To open a terminal, you can either do ctrl or command + ' or click on terminal then new terminal menu option.